AI Agents in Business: What They Are & How They Work

 What are some practical examples of what an AI agent can do for my marketing?
 An AI agent can take on multi-step marketing tasks from start to finish.
 For example, it can identify the best keywords for your business, write a blog post targeting those keywords, and then automatically update that post months later to keep it ranking high.
 For paid ads, it can create dozens of ad variations, decide where to place your budget for the best return, and shift spending automatically as performance changes.

 How can I measure the success of an AI agent?
 You measure an agent’s success by tracking the same key performance indicators (KPIs) you already use for your business goals.
 If your objective is to get more website traffic, you’ll watch your organic search traffic numbers.
 If you want to get more leads from ads, you’ll track your cost per acquisition.
+Explore the best AI SEO tools to find the right tracking and optimization platform for your needs.
 A good AI platform will provide a clear dashboard to monitor these metrics so you can see the direct impact on your bottom line.

 Author